ivanoats/portfolio/readme.md

 ### Known Issues

 This is a work in progress.
 Your contributions are welcome!
 Please open an issue if you run in to any trouble.
+Better yet, fix it, test it, and send a pull request.

 [Issues List](https://github.com/codefellows/portfolio/issues).